trevorgor289/Independent-Projects/README.md

-# Independent-Projects - a variety of independent projects
+# Independent-Projects - a variety of small independent projects